Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Total CO2 content

-Normally, it is 52-73% or 23-53 mmol / l.
+Normally it is 52-73% or 23-53 mmol/l.

 PO2 - partial pressure of oxygen

-It is an indicator of tissue oxygen supply.
-Normally, it is 38-40 mm Hg in venous blood.
+It is an indicator of oxygen supply to tissues.
+Normally it is 38-40 mmHg in venous blood.
 Art., in arterial blood - 80-108 mm Hg.
 Art.
-A decrease in this indicator indicates a lack of oxygen in the tissues - hypoxia.
-However, cases have been described when pO2 remained within the normal range or was higher than the normal value in a number of pathological conditions of the organism (pronounced).
+A decrease in this indicator indicates a deficiency of oxygen in the tissues - hypoxia.
+However, cases have been described when pO2 remained within normal limits or was above normal for a number of pathological conditions organism (pronounced).

-The content of residual (residual - R) anions in the blood
+Content of residual (residual - R) anions in the blood

 This indicator is informative for assessing the violation of CBS caused by the accumulation of under-oxidized metabolic products in the body.
-Residual anions include the anions of non-volatile (organic and inorganic) acids.
+Residual anions include anions of non-volatile (organic and inorganic) acids.

 Laboratory indicators of the acid-base state of the blood was last modified: October 23rd, 2017 by Maria Saletskaya